Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Abstract

 \section{Abstract}

-With the aim of integrating over-the-air federated learning (AirFL) and non-orthogonal multiple access (NOMA) into an on-demand universal framework, this paper proposes a novel reconfigurable intelligent surface (RIS)-aided hybrid network by leveraging the RIS to flexibly adjust the signal processing order of heterogeneous data.
-To measure the performance for the AirFL users, a new metric of computation rate is defined skillfully, similar to that of traditional communication rate for the NOMA users.
-The objective of this work is to maximize the achievable hybrid rate by jointly optimizing the transmit power, controlling the receive scalar, and designing the phase shifts.
-Since the concurrent transmissions of all computation and communication signals are aided by the discrete phase shifts at the RIS, the considered problem (P0) is a challenging mixed integer programming problem.
+With the aim of integrating over-the-air federated learning (AirFL) and non-orthogonal multiple access (NOMA) into an on-demand universal framework, this paper proposes a reconfigurable intelligent surface (RIS)-aided hybrid network by leveraging the RIS to flexibly adjust the decoding order of heterogeneous data.
+A new metric of computation rate is defined to measure the performance of AirFL users.
+Upon this, the objective of this work is to maximize the achievable hybrid rate by jointly optimizing the transmit power, controlling the receive scalar, and designing the reflection coefficients.
+Since the concurrent transmissions of all computation and communication signals are aided by the discrete phase-shifting elements at the RIS, the formulated problem (P0) is a challenging mixed-integer programming problem.
 To tackle this intractable issue, we decompose the original problem (P0) into a non-convex problem (P1) and a combinatorial problem (P2), which are characterized by the continuous and discrete variables, respectively.
-For the transceiver design problem (P1), the power allocation subproblem is first solved by invoking the difference-of-convex programming, and then the receive control subproblem is addressed by using the successive convex approximation, where the closed-form expressions of simplified cases are derived to obtain deep insights.
-For the reflection design problem (P2), the relaxation-then-quantization method is adopted to find a suboptimal solution for striking a trade-off between complexity and performance.
-Afterwards, an alternating optimization algorithm is developed to solve the non-linear and non-convex problem (P0) iteratively.
-Finally, simulation results reveal that \rmnum{1}) the proposed RIS-aided hybrid network can support the on-demand communication and computation efficiently, \rmnum{2}) the performance gains can be improved by properly selecting the location of the RIS, and \rmnum{3}) the designed algorithms are also applicable to conventional networks with only AirFL or NOMA users.
+For the transceiver design problem (P1), the power allocation subproblem is first solved by difference-of-convex programming, and then the receive control subproblem is addressed by successive convex approximation, where the closed-form expressions of simplified cases are derived to obtain deep insights.
+For the reflection design problem (P2), a relaxation-then-quantization method is adopted to find a suboptimal solution for striking a trade-off between complexity and performance.
+Afterwards, an alternating optimization algorithm is developed to solve the non-linear non-convex problem (P0) iteratively.
+Finally, simulation results reveal that \rmnum{1}) the proposed RIS-aided hybrid network can support on-demand communication and computation efficiently, \rmnum{2}) the system performance can be improved by properly selecting the location of the RIS, and \rmnum{3}) the designed algorithms are also applicable to conventional networks with only AirFL or NOMA users.